Broadside (TV series): Synopsis

 The series centered on the women of the Navy (WAVES) on "a supply base somewhere in the South Pacific, 1944," who found themselves transferred to the island of Ranakai to run the motorpool in an otherwise all-male environment.
 Lt.
 Anne Morgan (Kathleen Nolan) was in command of the man-crazy, wisecracking Selma Kowalski (Sheila James), the alternately chipper and worried Molly McGuire (Lois Roberts), the slow-witted blonde and former exotic dancer Roberta Love (Joan Staley), and the unit's only male recruit, Marion Botnik (Jimmy Boyd), assigned to the WAVES due to a clerical error.

 Their nemesis was the rarefied Commander Roger Adrian (Edward Andrews), who regarded the war as a major intrusion on his idyllic, luxurious lifestyle; he felt that the WAVES experiment would attract official government supervision, endangering his private paradise.
 Adrian and his easily flustered junior officer Ensign Beasley (George Furth) constantly conspired to get rid of the WAVES, while executive officer Lt.
 Max Trotter (Dick Sargent) and streetwise sailor Nicky D'Angelo (Don Edmonds) sided with the girls in their counter-attacks on Adrian.
 Completing the ensemble was Adrian's fussy personal chef Bernard (Richard Jury).

-Producer Montagne had produced movie short subjects starring comedian Arnold Stang in the early 1950s.
-Midway through the Broadside run, Montagne recruited Stang to join the series and gave him co-star billing.
-Stang replaced both Richard Jury and Don Edmonds in the ensemble cast.
-He appeared as outspoken master chef Stanley Stubbs, reunited with his high-school classmate Selma of the WAVES motor pool.
+Edward Andrews (as "Eddie Andrews") had appeared in producer Edward Montagne's military sitcom The Phil Silvers Show (Sergeant Bilko).
+Montagne remembered him and co-starred him in Broadside.
+"The amusing thing is that Ed Montagne first offered me the Captain Binghamton role in his McHale's Navy and I turned him down," said Andrews in 1965.
+"After seeing what a wonderful job Joe Flynn is doing with the role, I keep kicking myself for what was apparently a stupid decision.
+[Broadside] is roughly a distaff version of McHale's Navy.
+One reason I grabbed onto this series is that finally, I hope, I'll get an identity with exposure every week in the same role."

 Broadside boasted clever scripts and good direction by the McHale's Navy staff, and enthusiastic performances by the ensemble cast.
 As it was a rule that vehicles on set could only be operated by union members, the cast playing drivers got honorary Teamsters’ cards.